Ahnfelt/react4s/README.md

 4. When your component is removed from the Virtual DOM, componentWillUnmount() is called.

 Step 1 is a good place to initialize the component.
 Step 2 is a good place to make changes in state that depends on props.
 Step 3 should be a pure function of your state and props.
 Step 4 is a good place to clean up any resources you've allocated.

+The component will only be rerendered when your props have changed, as defined by Scala's structural inequality `!=`, or your state has been updated.
+The state is considered updated when you've called `update()` explicitly or called `state.set(...)` or state `state.modify(...)`.
+React4s never looks inside your state to see if it changed.